ABOUT HEY WARDEN

 It is with thanks to the Bread and Roses organization that Audrey, and many other musicians and entertainers can connect with and entertain people living in institutions.
 Prior to Audrey's first visit to San Quentin Prison she was given a list of rules to abide by within prison walls, including that it is forbidden to give anything to an inmate.
 This song is Audrey's gift to all inmates.

-This song was prompted by people's response to Audrey's diagnosis.
-It was her diagnosis that prompted the recording of the Hey Warden album.
+This song was prompted by people's response to Audrey's cancer diagnosis which sparked the recording of the Hey Warden album.

 Kenny Vaughan - guitars and vocals on 'Hey Warden'